mohammadbutt/42_fillit/README.md

 ```

 - [ ] 8.
 Move the pieces of a given file to our desired location which is to the top left.
 Use x, y coordinates to move the pieces.
 Use this link https://gfredericks.com/things/polyominoes to put pieces at random places to understand how the pieces can be moved and shifted.
 - [ ] 9.
 Create an empty grid function, so when we enter 4 into that function it creates a grid of 4 by 4.
-And create a grid of double pointer/ double array, so we can use it as x and y.
+Linear grid works.
+Create a grid of double pointer/ double array, so we can use it as x and y.
 ```
 A table of 5 by 5.
 .....